 These were the winning pair:

 I hope you have enjoyed looking at my art as much as I have making it all.
-I suppose the only way to end out a 3 part post on art, is to show a picture from the one art show I hosted early last year showcasing some of the pictures you've seen and some not.
-I hope all of this somehow inspires you to go create your own art now!
+I suppose the only way to end out a 3 part post on art is to show a picture from the one art show I hosted early last year showcasing some of the pictures you've seen and some you haven’t.
+I hope all of this somehow inspires you to go create your own art!